-Deep learning is a subfield of machine learning that focuses on the development of multi-layered artificial neural networks.
+Deep learning is a subfield of machine learning that involves developing multi-layered neural networks.

-These networks are called "deep" because they contain multiple hidden layers between the input and output layers, allowing them to learn hierarchical representations of the data.
-This makes deep learning algorithms well-suited for tasks such as image classification, speech recognition, and natural language processing, where the data has a complex structure and high-level features can be learned from lower-level ones.
+It is called "deep" essentially because the input and output layers have hidden layers between them that assist in learning the hierarchical representation of data.
+This makes deep learning algorithms suitable for tasks in image classification, speech recognition, and natural language processing, where the data usually has a complex structure and high-level features can be learned from lower-level ones.

 Deep learning algorithms have been able to achieve state-of-the-art results in many areas and are now being used in a wide range of applications, from self-driving cars to medical diagnosis.

-The main challenge in deep learning is the need for large amounts of labeled training data and computing resources, as well as the risk of overfitting if the model is too complex.
-However, advances in hardware and algorithms have made it possible to train deep neural networks on massive datasets, leading to continued growth and success in the field of deep learning.
+Deep learning also faces challenges which data scientists need to take into account while building models.
+The biggest challenge is the need of big training data and computing recourses, which are usually have high costs.
+Also, there is often the risk of overfitting when training highly complex models.
+However, advances in hardware and algorithms have made it possible to train deep neural networks on massive datasets, leading to continued growth and success in deep learning.